ycl6/GitHub-Pages-Demo/README.md

 ## Cloning a repository

 In most cases, you will be working on a project or software on a local machine, and only push commits to the remote repository when you are ready to share it online.
-So we will **clone** the repository from GitHub to the local machine.
-We will ontain a full copy of the data and the commit histories of every file and folder that the GitHub repository has at that point in time.
-We will obtain the the remote URL provided on the GitHub repository page.
+So, we will **clone** the repository from GitHub to the local machine.
+By doing so, we will obtain a full copy of the data and the commit histories of every file and folder that the GitHub repository has at that point in time.
+We can obtain the remote URL provided on the GitHub repository page by clicking on the **Code** button.

 In this tutorial we will use the follow local directory structure: